You are here:

 A foundation level course on aspects of palliative care for people with a life limiting illness from the perspective of a specialist palliative care multidisciplinary team.

-We are very pleased to invite you to attend the eighth St Vincent’s Advanced Plastic Surgery (VAPS) Nurses Conference which will be held on Friday 7th September 2018.
+We are very pleased to invite you to attend the eighth St Vincent’s Advanced Plastic Surgery (VAPS) Nurses Seminar which will be held on Friday 7th September 2018.

 The VAPS Nursing Conference has rapidly become a key calendar event for the discerning plastic surgery nurse.